Jack-Works/async-call-rpc/README.md

 ### The implementation-defined Error data

-In the JSON RPC specification, this is implementation defined.
+In the JSON RPC specification, this is implementation-defined.
 (Plan to [add API for custom Error data](https://github.com/Jack-Works/async-call/issues/8)).

 This library will try to "Recover" the Error object if there is enough information from another side.